infieldai/gemcompat/README.md

-This project is maintained by the team at https://infield.ai.
+This project is maintained by the team at [Infield](https://infield.ai), you can reach us at hello@infield.ai.

 # What this project does